Rw1nd/TheoremExtr/README.md

 python3 unzip_file.py
 ```

 Then we build and install all the projects to current ocaml environment.
 We have provided a `Makefile` to automate this process.
-Just run:
+By default, we use 16 cores for compilation.
+You can modify the `Makefile` if you want to use different number of cores.
 ```bash
 cd /home/opam/data/lemmasearch_proj
 make